& EMULSIFIED ASPHALT

 A. Acceptable Control Laboratory

 A control laboratory will be considered acceptable if it shows that test results can be obtained within precision limits established by AASHTO for each test.
 Precision will be judged by comparison with results obtained by the Central Laboratory in Ames or acceptable performance in an approved round robin testing program.
-Laboratory facilities and procedures may be inspected and reviewed by Highway Division personnel.
+Laboratory facilities and procedures may be inspected and reviewed by Iowa Department of Transportation personnel.

 B. Acceptable Quality Control Program

-The supplier shall submit an outline of the Quality Control Program showing testing frequencies, tests performed, and a typical test report to the Office of Materials.
-Bi-weekly test results shall be submitted to the Bituminous Engineer via e-mail in Microsoft Excel ® (or equivalent) spreadsheet format.
-Use a consistent format.
+The supplier shall submit an outline of the Quality Control Program showing testing frequencies, tests performed, and a typical test report to the Office of Construction & Materials.
+Submit annual updates to the Central Laboratory for both emulsions and binders.
+The QC plans may be combined into a single document.
+For asphalt binders, bi-weekly test results shall be submitted to the Pavement Management Engineer.

 C. Records & Documentation